 And, once I had a deal with Boras for Drew, I’d tell him I want Kendrys Morales, too.

 Trust me, it feels as peculiar for me to say that as it does for you to hear it.
 But it’s true.

-Morales turned down Seattle’s Qualifying Offer, as Drew did Boston’s.
-But if Drew is worth coughing up a second round pick, then the third round pick that Morales would cost the Twins is barely worth mentioning.
+Morales turned down Seattle’s qualifying offer, as Drew did Boston’s.
+But if Drew is worth coughing up a second round pick for, then the third round pick that Morales would cost the Twins is barely worth mentioning.

 But even if Ryan could be convinced that the two draft picks are worth giving up for Drew and Morales, could he find the money to pay what Scott Boras would extort from the Twins to sign them?

 After jettisoning Doumit’s salary commitment and picking up Suzuki, my back-of-the-napkin math estimates the Twins are on the hook for about $83 million for 2014 (and that assumes that Kubel makes the team and gets the roster bonus that’s part of his minor league agreement with the Twins).
 So, as things stand, even after adding multi-million dollar deals for Nolasco, Hughes and Pelfrey, the Twins are almost exactly at the 2013 opening day level.)